leBruchette/algos/sorting/readme.md

 # `sorting` Package

-The `sorting` package provides various implementations for sorting slices of data in Go.
+The `sorting` package provides various implementations for sorting slices of Data in Go.
 More specifically:
 - **Generic Sorting**: Sort slices of any type that satisfies the `constraints.Ordered` interface (e.g., integers, floats, strings).
 - **Custom Comparator Support**: Sort slices of any type using a user-defined comparator function.
 - **Stable Sorting**: Maintains the relative order of equal elements.